kevinrenskers/mixedcase.nl/content/articles/2013-07-25-finding-solution-pictures-cloud.md

 [Everpix]: https://www.everpix.com

 ## Loom
 [Loom][] looks very similar to Everpix but at the moment has a waiting list.
-At $40 for 50 GB it seems like a good option to explore once the waiting is over.
+At $40 for 50 GB it seems like a good option to explore once the wait is over.
 I'll update this post once I know more.

+**Update**: after about a week I got an email telling me my account was ready.
+I downloaded their OS X app and was pleasantly surprised how much it behaves like Dropbox.
+The app creates a new folder on your hard drive, and anything you put in it is automatically uploaded to the cloud.
+From there your pictures can be viewed on the iOS app or synced to other Macs.

+Two minor problems so far: copying nested folders to the Loom folder doesn't seem to work without problems and the iOS apps sucks at quickly viewing full screen photos.
+Once you open a picture in the app, you can't scroll left or right to view the previous or next picture.
+It seems to me that this is high on their to-do list.

+RAW files do get synced but look bad and pixelated in their iOS app.
+Not really a problem for me, as I work with them on the desktop exclusively anyway.
+Video files also get synced but don't play at all in the app - something they're working on.

+I would like Loom to add a map view in the app and maybe public album sharing.
+Other then that, a very solid service for backing up your photos and videos.

 [Loom]: http://www.loom.com